0neShot101/discord-oauth2/README.md

 console.log(user.username);
 ```

-That snippet boots the client, produces a login URL, exchanges the returned code, and finally fetches the logged-in user's profile.
-Every step benefits from autocomplete and compile-time checks.
+That snippet spins up the client, builds an auth URL, exchanges the returned code, and fetches the user's profile.
+Need to keep guild operations separate?
+Skip `botToken` for now and call `client.setBotToken()` later.

-Don't need guild management?
-Skip the `botToken` field.
-You can always call `client.setBotToken()` later when you start inviting people automatically.

 ### Scope-aware token responses

-Discord only includes `webhook` and `guild` fields in certain flows.
-Pass the scopes you requested and the library narrows the response shape for you:
+Discord only returns `webhook` and `guild` payloads for specific scopes.
+Pass the scopes you requested and the response type narrows automatically:

 ```ts
 const tokens = await client.exchangeCode('authorization-code', {